fairanswers/jeltz/README.md

 java -cp target/<jar-name>-jar-with-dependencies.jar com.fairanswers.jeltz.JeltzTaskRunner -v hello
 ```

+To save time, we only scan the classpath for tasks in certain packages.
+The packageName options is used to find the task classes that you create.
+By default, it is set to "com", whcih scans any classes that start with "com".

-The package name is used to find the task classes.
-By default, it is set to "com".
-You can change this by using the -p option on the command line between the class name and the task name.
+If you want to change the package name, you can do so by using the -p option on the command line between the class name and the task name.
 For example:

 ```bash
 java -cp target/<jar-name>-jar-with-dependencies.jar com.fairanswers.jeltz.JeltzTaskRunner -p org.yourname hello
 ```